Frequently Asked Questions

 – Private Boat ride on the Sea of Galilee & Baptism in the Jordan River

 – Comprehensive Tour with Entrance Fees to Sites

 – Professional English Speaking Guides

 – Optional tour on free day $80*subject to change

 A $300 deposit and a signed enrollment form will hold your place on the tour.
 Our mailing address is: LeSEA Tours, 61300 Ironwood Rd., South Bend, IN 46614.
-You can also sign up online or download forms HERE or call us and sign up over the phone.
+You can also sign up online or download forms by going to Our Tours page or call us and sign up over the phone.
 Our phone number is 1-800-685-3732.
 You can make payments of any amount as often as you want.
 Final payment must be made 60 days prior to your departure date.

-During your journey, there will be much walking, numerous stairs to climb and many sites to explore.
+During your journey, there will be much walking, numerous stairs to climb and many sites to explore (Around 3 miles on average a day).
 We suggest you begin preparing yourself by beginning a program of walking in your area.
 Those who are less active will still find the journey a delightful experience.
 If you need to rest there is often a pleasant park bench which you can enjoy or you can simply remain on the bus.
 Check with your doctor for medical advice pertinent to the trip and your health.

 TRAVEL TIP: Some of the terrain at the archaeological sites are rough and rocky.
 The streets in the Old City have smooth stones which can become slick when wet.
 Some paths have steep inclines or many steps.
 For all of these reasons we recommend wearing your most comfortable rubber soled shoe while you are traveling.